Liver Cleanse: How To Naturally Heal & Regenerate A Damaged Liver

 - Cirrhosis of the liver - chronic liver damage that can be caused by several factors that results in the liver scarring and eventually failing.

 Liver disease is usually caused by internal infection as a result of exposure to viruses, synthetic medicines or toxic substances like chemical cosmetics which seep into the body, impacting the auto-immune process.

 What are the symptoms of liver disease & problems?

 If you have any of these symptoms, AVOID alcohol (particularly spirits), commercial caffeine, processed foods, refined sugars, artificial sweeteners and hydrogenated oils because they will compound the problem.

 Natural Remedies For Liver Disease

-Periodic 'fasting' on either fresh juices, water or even raw plant food mono diets are all very powerful when it comes to healing the liver.
+Periodic fasting on either fresh raw juices, water or even whole plant food mono diets are all very powerful when it comes to healing the liver.